-CORN WAS LIFE for tribes throughout the eastern woodlands.
+Corn was life for tribes throughout the eastern woodlands.
 Producing starch to make energy, corn can provide 75 percent of the human body's food needs.
 Many corn varieties were grown (the Iroquois raised 15), and none required much labor.
 No care was necessary after planting the seed, except for scaring off birds, until the harvest.
-Beans and squash were with dried rings of Sauk and Fox
+Beans and squash were often planted in the same field.
+Beans twined up the cornstalks, and squash choked weeds and kept the ground moist.